JessicaNathany/design-patterns/README.md

 ##### The creation patterns provide various object creation mechanisms with increase flexibility and reuse of existing code [Read more](https://refactoring.guru/design-patterns/creational-patterns)

 ### Abstract Factory
 ##### Is a creational design pattern that lets you produce families of related objects wihout specifying ther concrete classes.
-[Ready more](https://refactoring.guru/design-patterns/abstract-factory)
+[Read more](https://refactoring.guru/design-patterns/abstract-factory)

 ### Factory Method
 ##### Is a creational design pattern that provides an interface of creating objects in a superclass, but allows subclass to alter the type of objects that will created.
-[Ready more](https://refactoring.guru/design-patterns/factory-method)
+[Read more](https://refactoring.guru/design-patterns/factory-method)

 ### Singleton
-##### Is a creational design pattern that lets you ensure that a class has only one instance, while priving a global access point to this instance.[Ready more](https://refactoring.guru/design-patterns/singleton)
+##### Is a creational design pattern that lets you ensure that a class has only one instance, while priving a global access point to this instance.[Read more](https://refactoring.guru/design-patterns/singleton)

 ## Structural Patterns